 Rhinoplasty is a painful procedure

-All Rhinoplasty procedures at Centre for Surgery are carried out under a general anaesthetic so it should not be possible to feel any pain or discomfort during the procedure and in the early postoperative period.
-Your surgeon will inject the nose with a local anaesthetic before the procedure begins and this helps to minimise any pain or discomfort in the post-operative period.
-You may have some mild discomfort in the post-operative period as a result of the packing used inside the nose to maintain the new shape.
+All Rhinoplasty procedures at Centre for Surgery are carried out under a general anaesthetic, so it should not be possible to feel any pain or discomfort during the procedure and in the early postoperative period.
+Your surgeon will inject the nose with a local anaesthetic before the procedure begins, and this helps to minimise any pain or discomfort in the postoperative period.
+You may have some mild discomfort in the post-operative period due to the packing used inside the nose to maintain the new shape.
 This is only temporary and will settle down once the packs are removed the next day.
-Many types of rhinoplasty procedures do not require nasal packing and your recovery will therefore be even smoother.
+Many types of rhinoplasty procedures do not require nasal packing, and your recovery will therefore be even smoother.

 My nose will appear fake after having a rhinoplasty

-Many people believe they are able to identify when someone has had rhinoplasty surgery and in some cases, this may be the case if the person is well known to you.
-However in the majority of cases, expertly undertaken rhinoplasty surgery when carried out by a surgeon at Centre for Surgery, produces results which are natural-looking and in harmony with the rest of your facial features.
-Your surgeon will be able to advise you on how your nose could look after surgery at your face-to-face consultation and will carry out several key measurements including the width and height of the nose to give an idea of the final nose appearance.
+Many people believe they can identify when someone has had rhinoplasty surgery, and in some cases, this may be the case if the person is well known to you.
+However, in the majority of cases, expertly undertaken rhinoplasty surgery, when carried out by a surgeon at Centre for Surgery, produces results which are natural-looking and in harmony with the rest of your facial features.
+Your surgeon will be able to advise you on how your nose could look after surgery at your face-to-face consultation and will carry out several key measurements, including the width and height of the nose, to give an idea of the final nose appearance.